muskox/docs/varnish-cache.md

 ## Installing Varnish

 If your not sure how to install Varnish, below is a guide of using it with either Apache or Nginx on Ubuntu 14.
-SSH into your servrr and run the following five commands.
+SSH into your server and run the following five commands.

 ```
 apt-get install apt-transport-https